jwodder/rsrepo/doc/readme-format.md

 - A blank line

+- Optional:

     - A line consisting of one or more *header links*, each one of which is a Markdown link of the form `[Text](url)`.
 Adjacent links are separated by whitespace, a vertical bar (`|`), and whitespace.

         - Header links with the following text are recognized and treated specially by `rsrepo`:

             - "GitHub"
             - "crates.io"
             - "Documentation"
             - "Changelog"

     - A blank line

 - Arbitrary freeform text